 The Springfield Memorial Hospital (formerly Memorial Medical Center) Main Campus Revitalization project is a combination of several projects that elevate the Springfield-based campus to a regional destination for patients seeking world-class care.
-The Patient Care Tower, Surgery Department Addition and Renovation, and the Memorial Center for Learning and Innovation have broadened their scope of services and present teaching opportunities.
+The Patient Care Tower, Surgery Department Addition and Renovation, and the Memorial Learning Center have broadened their scope of services and present teaching opportunities.

 The Patient Care Tower initially had only three floors: two above-grade levels that included a lobby and patient room floor and a below-grade surgical floor.
 The new Patient Care Tower project adds three new patient floors to the existing building.
 All three new floors include 100% private patient rooms.
 This vertical expansion interconnects the new floors with the existing building at six points (two per floor).
 Stairways extended into the new tower serve as structural anchor points for the vertical expansion.

 The Surgery Addition and Renovations project consists of a three-phase interior renovation.
 Phase 1, completed in 2014, included a 34,450-square-foot addition that provides a new waiting room and 30 pre- and post-operation rooms as well as a lower-level renovation of an existing conference room for four new operating rooms and 23 PACU rooms.
 The two additional phases of the project include support areas for staff.

-The Memorial Center for Learning and Innovation features simulation labs that include a standard patient care room model, intensive care labs, exam rooms, and an emergency department that prepares healthcare students for the evolving healthcare industry.
+The Memorial Learning Center features simulation labs that include a standard patient care room model, intensive care labs, exam rooms, and an emergency department that prepares healthcare students for the evolving healthcare industry.
 Read more, here.